-This Easy Damper with olives, sun dried tomatoes and cheese is so delicious I just can’t stop eating it!
+This easy Damper Bread with olives, sun dried tomatoes and cheese is so delicious I just can't stop eating it!

 The best thing is it's so quick to mix together and perfect to go with Chicken Vegetable soup or Greek Couscous Salad.
 My husband's favorite way to eat this damper is dipping into extra virgin olive oil.

 What is damper bread?

 Damper is the Australia bush bread.
 Traditionally baked in a camp oven over coals.
 A camp oven is a cast iron pot with a lid.
-Basically it’s a dutch oven.
-The traditional damper recipe is simply flour, salt and water.
+Basically it's a dutch oven.
+The traditional damper bread recipe is simply flour, salt and water.
 The basics that every drover, stockman or outback traveller carried.

-I have fond memories of baking damper at primary school and eating it with lots of sticky, golden syrup.
+I have fond memories of baking easy damper bread at primary school and eating it with lots of sticky, golden syrup.
 This was certainly not something I ate at home so it always seemed so much more fun and tasty.
-My school teacher got right into the whole Australian theme by lighting a fire and baking the damper in the camp oven.
+My school teacher got right into the whole Australian theme by lighting a fire and baking the damper bread in the camp oven.
 It was crispy on the outside and soft and tender inside.
-We always had billy tea with our damper and hanging on a tree was the canvas water bag for a cool drink.
+We always had billy tea with our bread and hanging on a tree was the canvas water bag for a cool drink.
 The canvas water bag was designed to be used in the Australian Outback with the moist canvas keeping the water cool.

-My recipe for Damper with olives, sun dried tomatoes and cheese was created out of necessity.
+My recipe for easy damper bread with olives, sun dried tomatoes and cheese was created out of necessity.
 Modern necessity.
-I wanted bread to go with my soup and I didn’t have a lot of time so a yeast bread was out of the question.
-This Easy Damper is basically a quick bread – quick to mix and quick to bake.
+I wanted bread to go with my soup and I didn't have a lot of time so a yeast bread was out of the question.
+This easy damper recipe is basically a quick bread - quick to mix and quick to bake.
 And just like a traditional quick bread, it uses basic ingredients you may have in your pantry and refrigerator.